You're working to slim down, but your belly hasn’t budged much yet.

-If you're eating and drinking more calories than you're burning, you're heading in the wrong direction.
-And though you may be confident that you can make up for it in the gym, think twice.
+You may be confident that you can make up for it in the gym, but think twice.

-San Francisco-based dietician Manuel Villacorta, RD, founder of the weight management web site eatingfree.com, sees many men in their 40s and older who have discovered the shortcomings of exercise in their weight loss efforts.
+San Francisco-based nutritionist Manuel Villacorta, RD, founder of the weight management web site EatingFree.com, sees many men in their 40s and older who have discovered the shortcomings of exercise in their weight loss efforts.

-“It’s what worked before,” Villacorta says, “but now they are finding that it doesn’t have the same effect.”
+“It’s what worked before,” Villacorta says, “but now they’re finding that it doesn’t have the same effect.”

 Of course, you need to be active to lose weight and keep it off.
 Just don't count on exercise alone to cover your calories -- especially when you're packing away too much too often.